How can I get in touch?

 Respect Phoneline is staffed by male and female Advisors.
 If you have a preference for the Advisor’s gender, please inform the Advisor you are speaking to and they will transfer your call to another member of the team, if one is available.

 - Depending on what prompted you to call, the Advisor will ask questions to understand your situation better and give you relevant advice.

 - We want to understand the behaviours you’re using, so we can help you become safer around your partner and any children.
 Some of these questions may come across as too personal.
 If you feel that you don’t want to answer, please let the Advisor know that you are not ready to talk about a specific issue.

 - We do not ask for your name, date of birth, address.
 The call is confidential and anonymous.
 At the end of the call, we ask all callers monitoring questions.
 These are required by our Funders and we appreciate your answers; however, if you prefer not to answer, that’s ok.
 You cannot be identified by these answers, though.

 - The monitoring questions we ask are: how you heard about the helpline; how old you are; how you describe your gender and your sexual orientation; what your ethnic group is; and which local authority you live in.

 We aim to reply to emails within five working days.

 When you contact us via webchat

-The webchat service is offered every Wednesday, Thursday and Friday 10-11am and 3-4pm.
+The webchat service is offered every Thursday from 2-4pm.
 Your chat will be connected to an Advisor, if one is available.
 Once connected, we kindly request that you try to respond within 2 minutes, so that the Advisor can focus on helping you and your webchat is not terminated.